wozorio/howtos/aks-create-deployments.md

 `kubectl create ns foo`

 1. Run your app under your namespace\
-`kubectl run apache --namespace default --image=httpd --replicas=1 --port=80 --labels="app=apache"`
+`kubectl run apache --namespace foo --image=httpd --replicas=1 --port=80 --labels="app=apache"`

 1. Create a service to expose the containers and load-balance user requests\
-`kubectl expose --namespace default deployment apache --name apache-svc --port=80 --target-port=80 --type=LoadBalancer`
+`kubectl expose --namespace foo deployment apache --name apache-svc --port=80 --target-port=80 --type=LoadBalancer`

 1. Alternatively, you can also create a YAML file with the desired config and apply it using the syntax below: